ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/containers/containers-and-vms/index.md

 (e.g. something like [CRD](https://support.google.com/chrome/answer/1649523)),
 just that the solution won't be synergy or any other tool in a container.

-*** aside
-You can run synergy, and probably get it to convey input events for the single window that it's running under, but that's as close as you'll get.
+NOTE: You can run synergy, and probably get it to convey input events for the single window that it's running under, but that's as close as you'll get.
-***

 ### Can I run Windows programs?